dosemes/prueba/about.md

 ## Past

 Mostly I work as frontend developer in the past for many customers.
-You can find more details in [My Resume](/resume).
+You can find more details in [LinkedIn](https://www.linkedin.com/in/przemyslawszelenberger/).

 ## Code